jeroux/myPL/README.md

 # myPL
-Use case on project Geronte
+Use case on project Geronte for myPL

 ## Installation
 Go in the project folder and create a virtual environment